t0t0/t0t0.github.io/_posts/2016-3-18-benchmarking-performance-security-docker.md

 #### Phoronix test suite

-On our nodeJS containers (running on Alpine Linux) there is no package available for sysbench so we turned to "Phoronix test suite".
+On our nodeJS containers (running on Alpine Linux) there is no packages available like for example "sysbench" so we turned to "Phoronix test suite".

-We will run this software locally from the extrated tar.gz package.
+We will run this software locally from the extracted tar.gz package.
 The only dependency to use phoronix test suite is having CL support for PHP installed.
-Specifics test could require extra packages to be installed.
+Note that specific test could require extra packages to be installed.

 1. **Installing command-line support for PHP**